tytydraco/yessleep/out/I_received_an_invite_to_a_reunion_for_a_kids_TV_show_I_dont_remember_being_part_of.md

 “Did you get ketchup everywhere?
 Eli, what have you been eating?”

-Eli giggled.
+He giggled.
 Maybe it was the dim light, or my raging fever, but the boy wasn't blinking.
 I wasn't even sure he was looking at me, his gaze enveloped in oblivion.
 Something ice cold crept its way down my spine.
-I grabbed his face gently, forcing him to look at me.
+I grabbed his face gently.

 “Eli, look at me,” I said, “Hey.
 What's going on?”